Tips For Test Day: What To Do 24 Hours Before Your Exam

 As exam day approaches, stress starts rising exponentially.
 You start biting your fingernails, cannot get a good night's sleep, and lose confidence going into the test.

-Fortunately, it is entirely possible to overcome this stress, and in this guide we'll break down what to do the day before and the morning of the exam to optimize your chances of success.
+Fortunately, it is entirely possible to overcome this stress, and in this guide we will break down what to do the day before and the morning of the exam to optimize your chances of success.

 The Day Before the Exam

-On the day before the Digital SAT, it's important to strike a balance between preparation and relaxation.
-Follow these steps to ensure you're in the best possible state for the exam:
+On the day before the Digital SAT, it is important to strike a balance between preparation and relaxation.
+Follow these steps to ensure you are in the best possible state for the exam:

-Do not do more than one full-length practice test - we've seen many students overstudy the night before only to be burnt out on exam day.
+Do not do more than one full-length practice test - we have seen many students overstudy the night before only to be burnt out on exam day.

 Do not skip meals or do anything outside of your regular eating routine either.
 The last thing you want to deal with during the exam is the distraction of sudden hunger or digestive issues.

-• Engage in physical activity to tire yourself out by bedtime.
-A light workout or exercise can help you relax and sleep better - especially if you're the type to get anxious before a big event.
+Exercise to tire yourself out by bedtime.
+A light workout or exercise can help you relax and sleep better - especially if you are the type to get anxious before a big event.

 Try to do physical activities earlier during the day - exercising too late can negatively disrupt your sleep.

-• Practice relaxation techniques such as deep breathing and meditation.
+Practice deep breathing and meditation.
 Keep stress at bay and promote a calm mind.
-Follow a guided meditation video on Youtube if needed.
+Follow a guided meditation video on YouTube if needed.

-• Prepare for a good night's sleep.
 Establish a pre-sleep routine that helps you unwind and get sufficient rest.
-Watch a movie in the evening to take your mind off things if necessary, but stay away from addictive content such as Instagram/Tiktok videos.
+Watch a movie in the evening to take your mind off things if necessary, but stay away from addictive content such as Instagram/TikTok videos.

 The Morning of the Exam